Beyond Grading Accuracy: Exploring Alignment of TAs and LLMs: Findings

 Analyzing the most difficult criteria for the models, specifically the ten criteria with the lowest agreement scores, revealed three consistent problem areas that identify the current limits of LLM performance in UML grading:

 \begin{enumerate} \item \textbf{Entities Introduced Later in the Problem (Contextual Neglect):} Entities described at the end of the problem description, such as the “Maintenance Operator” class, proved challenging for the models.
 Criteria 38--40, which focus on this entity, yielded the lowest accuracy across the dataset, ranging from 55\% to 60\%.
-This suggests a potential limitation in long-context attention or a “recency effect” where entities buried deep in narrative constraints are less likely to be correctly associated with the overall structure.
+This suggests a potential limitation in long-context attention or a “recency effect,” in which entities buried deep within the narrative are less likely to be correctly associated with the overall structure.

 \item \textbf{Deep Structural Dependencies (3-hop Relationships):} Models struggled with criteria requiring them to follow logic through a chain of three or more connected entities (e.g., “Charging Port” to “Session” to “Transaction”).
 Accuracy for these multi-step logical paths (Criteria 19 and 21) hovered between 81\% and 82\%.
 While significantly higher than the late-entity errors, this gap indicates that while LLMs excel at direct associations, their reliability decreases as the complexity of the relational path increases.